kjkardum/kjkardum/README.md

 I'm a software developer and a student at FER university.
 I'm interested in developing all sorts of things, especially for the web

 - 🐍 The languages I love the most are C#, Python & Rust 🦀
 - 🧩 I’m always learning new technologies and languages.
-The one I'm currently learning is Swift
 - 👨🏻‍💻 Professionally I'm mostly working with C# and .NET
 - 📫 You can reach me on LinkedIn @kjkardum